Centre for Higher Education Research and Development (CHERD)

 The Centre for Higher Education Research and Development (CHERD) at the University of Manitoba is Canada’s premier centre dedicated to the professional development of university and colleges administrators and managers.

-Established in 1987 at the University of Manitoba CHERD offers regional and national courses, programs, seminars, and workshops.
+Established in 1987 at the University of Manitoba, CHERD offers face-to-face professional development programs.
+They also offer regional and national courses, programs, seminars, and workshops.